apache/incubator-kie-tools/packages/todo-list-view-vscode-extension/README.md

 # 'To do' list View :: VS Code Extension

+You can read [here](https://blog.kie.org/2020/10/kogito-tooling-examples%e2%80%8a-%e2%80%8ahow-to-create-a-vs-code-extension-for-a-custom-view.html) a step-by-step tutorial of how this VS Code Extension was built.

 This package provides a VS Code Extension containing a 'To do' list View.

 ### Pre requisites